 Substitute Teacher Pay in Washington D.C.

 According to the U.S. Department of Labor, the median substitute teacher wage in Washington D.C. is $31,010, or about $120 per day.
-(That estimate was of May, 2018, so the salary might be slightly higher for the 2018-2019 academic year; for example, Swing Education substitute teachers currently earn an average of around $140 per day in Washington D.C.)
+(That estimate was of May, 2018, so the salary might be slightly higher for the current academic year; for example, Swing Education substitute teachers currently earn an average of around $140 per day in Washington D.C.)

 Washington D.C. does not have a minimum educational requirement for substitute teachers, but some D.C. schools, districts, and staffing agencies do.